Research

 My Ph.D project focuses on atmosphere modeling of rocky exoplanets with ultra-short orbital periods, utilizing 3D general circulation models, Isca and ExoCAM.

+The schematic of the pipeline of this work.
 The gas absorption in our model includes molecular spectrum (including UV absorption) and collision induced absorption (CIA).

 Habitable Zone Around “Dead Stars”?